Manuelp-12/Android-Allergen-App/README.md

   <img src="https://github.com/user-attachments/assets/d74da80c-0e15-4dfd-9b26-11152e10a6d7" width="270">
   </p>
 </span>
 Users can scroll through the list of allergens to select their preferences, or search for it using the Search Bar at the top.
+Their selection is highlighted in green once clicked.